AT&T Beats Analyst Estimates on EPS

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on AT&T is outperform, with an average price target of $31.42.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on AT&T is hold, with an average price target of $34.12.

 Can your portfolio provide you with enough income to last through retirement?
-You'll need more than AT&T. Learn how to maximize your investment income in our free report: "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+You'll need more than AT&T. Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add AT&T to My Watchlist.